 Cottles Bridge resident Carol Jenkinson is Nillumbik's 2020 Volunteer of the Year.
 Carol's role at Panton Hill Football Club covers everything from coordinating Auskick and being club secretary to organising the canteen on match day and arranging committee meetings.
-Carol also has volunteer roles with local churches, is Diamond Valley College council with Mayor Karen Egan president, and coordinates the running of the annual Hurstbridge Wattle Festival.
+Carol also has volunteer roles with local churches, is Diamond Valley College council president, and coordinates the running of the annual Hurstbridge Wattle Festival.